webvariants/susi/README.md

 ![Image of SUSI](http://webvariants.github.io/susi/resources/SUSI_Icon.svg)

-Susi is an application framework to build interfaces for arbitary systems.
+SUSI is an application framework to build interfaces for arbitary systems.

 It intendeds to enable even novice programmers to build robust asyncronous applications on both ends of the system: front-end and back-end.

-For a more detailed documentation please visit [susi.readme.io](http://susi.readme.io/).

 ## Getting started